ranky/media-bundle/README.md

 ```sh
 composer require ranky/media-bundle
 ```
-While creating the recipes for Symfony Flex, here are the 4 steps to follow:
+While I create the recipes for Symfony Flex, here are the steps to follow:

 #### Step 1: Enable the bundle in the kernel